carbon-language/carbon-lang/llvm/docs/TableGen/index.rst

 ``ADD32rr``, and the comment at the end of the line indicates the superclasses of the definition.
-The body of the record contains all of the data that TableGen assembled for the record, indicating that the instruction is part of the "X86" namespace, the pattern indicating how the instruction should be emitted into the assembly file, that it is a two-address instruction, has a particular encoding, etc.  The contents and semantics of the information in the record are specific to the needs of the X86 backend, and are only shown as an example.
+The body of the record contains all of the data that TableGen assembled for the record, indicating that the instruction is part of the "X86" namespace, the pattern indicating how the instruction is selected by the code generator, that it is a two-address instruction, has a particular encoding, etc.  The contents and semantics of the information in the record are specific to the needs of the X86 backend, and are only shown as an example.

 As you can see, a lot of information is needed for every instruction supported by the code generator, and specifying it all manually would be unmaintainable,